Value Chain Analysis

 Now be a bit careful at this stage: you could easily fritter your energy away on a hundred different jobs, and never really complete any of them.

-And then prioritize the remaining tasks and plan to tackle them in an achievable, step-by-step way that delivers steady improvement at the same time that it keeps your team's enthusiasm going.
+And then prioritize the remaining tasks and plan to tackle them in an achievable, step-by-step way that delivers steady improvement at the same time that it keeps your team enthusiastic.

 If you have a strong enough relationship with one or more of your customers, it may be worth presenting your conclusions to them and getting their feedback – this is a good way of either confirming that you're right or of getting a better understanding of what they really want.

 Lakshmi is a software development manager for a software house.
 She and her team handle short software enhancements for many clients.
-As part of a team development day, she and her team use Value Chain Analysis to think about how they can deliver excellent service to their clients.
+As part of a team development day, they use Value Chain Analysis to think about how they can deliver excellent service to their clients.

 During the Activity Analysis part of the session, they identify the following activities that create value for clients: